MGM COTAI, MACAU

 MGM COTAI SPECTACLE ROOF

-MGM COTAI, the integrated resort opened to the public in 2018, has set a new World Record for having its centerpiece, the Spectacle, as “the world’s largest free-span roof (self-supporting, grid shell glazed)”, making it the first architectural and structural World Record title for Macau, China.
+MGM COTAI, the 'integrated' resort opened to the public in 2018, has set a new World Record for having its centerpiece, the Spectacle, as “the world’s largest free-span roof (self-supporting, grid shell glazed)”, making it the first architectural and structural World Record title for Macau, China (verified by Guiness World Records).
 The announcement also makes this engineering marvel a new ‘go-to’ attraction that puts the icing on the cake at the 20th anniversary of the establishment of the Macau S.A.R.

 The Spectacle is an immense 360-degree digital canvas with 25 LED screens in varying sizes, showcasing an exclusive array of digital art collected from around the globe day-and-night.
 It is also a state-of-the-art indoor vertical garden with more than 100,000 plants, offering a relaxing ambiance for dining and leisure.
 Beneath the expansive glass canopy, the Spectacle seems to be alive, continually evolving and responding to changing conditions such as visitor behaviors, weather, time of day or season, which redefines the way people experience art, entertainment and dining through seamlessly integrated technology.